Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

-### More stuffs
-* Adjust PlayDates filtering so it has a 'only tracked DogParks' option

 ### Production
 * Implement a real mailer and mailer views
 * Add cloud storage via google/amazon/microsoft